 from Memorial Day 2022

 Summer red, white and blue for Memorial Day weekend marks the beginning of summer.
 Never mind that the calendar says summer solstice is June 20!
+It also marks all the fun filled upcoming USA celebrations.

 We’ll be grilling with some of our kids and their families.
 There is even a birthday cake in store for our dessert!
 How about you?